-Omer Khan is an Associate Professor of Electrical and Computer Engineering at the University of Connecticut.
-He holds the Castleman Term Professorship in Engineering Innovation.
-Prior to joining UConn, Khan was a Postdoctoral Research Scientist at Massachusetts Institute of Technology, where he was one of the investigators on the Angstrom Project.
-He received Ph.D. in Electrical and Computer Engineering from the University of Massachusetts Amherst in 2009.
-He also has more than seven years of industry experience designing superscalar microprocessors and multicores at leading semiconductor companies, Motorola (now NXP) and Intel.
+Dr. Khan is a Professor of Electrical and Computer Engineering at the University of Connecticut.
+He serves as an Associate Director of Connecticut Advanced Computing Center (CACC).
+Prior to joining UConn, Khan was a Postdoctoral Research Scientist at the Massachusetts Institute of Technology.
+He received Ph.D. from the University of Massachusetts Amherst.
+Before joining academia, he designed microprocessors at leading semiconductor companies, Motorola and Intel.

-I am looking for PhD students to work on secure parallel processor architectures.
+I am recruiting PhD students to work on parallel and secure computer architectures.
 Contact me via email.

 PhD in Electrical and Computer Engineering, 2009